-It appears that no fewer than five roles or functions are essential to support effective group model building efforts.
-We term the five roles the facilitator, the modeler/reflector, the process coach, the recorder, and the gatekeeper.
-Many of us have tried to make do with one or two individuals handling these five roles (usually unconsciously), but our experiences with large modeling groups struggling with weighty problems involving diffuse knowledge suggest the roles are often best handled by separate individuals.
+It appears that no fewer than five roles or functions are essential to support effective group model building.
+We call the five roles the facilitator, the modeler/reflector, the process coach, the recorder, and the gatekeeper.
+Many of us have tried to make do with one or two individuals handling these five roles (usually implicitly), but our experiences with large modeling groups struggling with weighty problems that involve diffuse knowledge suggest the roles are often best handled by separate individuals.

-Ideas for the importance of these roles grew out of the group process literature,3 the system dynamics literature,4 and experiences of the Decision Tectronics Group at the University at Albany,5 including work done in 1987 and '88 for the New York State Insurance Department on medical malpractice insurance regulatory policy.6 Recent projects at the Rockefeller College have explored strategies for accelerated group model building involving these five roles.
+Ideas about the importance of these roles grew out of the group process literature, the system dynamics literature, and experiences of the Decision Tectronics Group at the University at Albany, including work done in 1987 and 1988 for the New York State Insurance Department on medical malpractice insurance regulatory policy.
+Recent projects at the Rockefeller College have explored strategies for accelerated group model building involving these five roles.
 The explorations have been carried out in the context of three public policy problem areas: the burgeoning cost and caseload of foster care in New York State, recent unexplained increases in Medicaid costs in the state of Vermont, and homelessness policy initiatives in New York City.